Understanding Your Copier Lease | Key Terms & Smart Decisions | 2025

 Understanding Your Copier Lease: Key Terms & Smart Decisions for 2025

-Copier leases can be a smart, cost-efficient option for Colorado businesses—if you know what you’re signing.
-But too often, business owners sign copier contracts without fully understanding the long-term impact.
-Terms like “FMV,” “auto-renewal,” and “overage fees” can drastically change the value of your agreement.
+Copier leases can be a smart, cost‑efficient option for Colorado businesses—if you know what you’re signing.
+But too often, business owners agree to contracts without fully understanding the long‑term impact.
+Terms like “FMV,” “auto‑renewal,” and “overage fees” can drastically change the value of your lease.

 Copier Lease Basics: What Are You Really Paying For?

-The structure allows you to preserve capital and upgrade easily when your business grows.
-But a copier lease can quickly become a liability if you don’t understand the terms.
+This structure allows you to preserve capital and upgrade easily when your business grows.
+But a copier lease can quickly become a liability if you don’t understand the terms involved.

 Common Copier Lease Terms Explained